vesellov/bitdust.docs.old/principle.md

 the protocols TCP and UDP.

-## Users Connection beyond NAT
+## Users Connections beyond NAT

-There is a possibility of network connection of nodes which are beyond NAT and cannot receive direct incoming connections in regular form.
-In this case a distributed hash-table for service information storage similar to rendezvous point is used.
+There are situations when network connection between nodes which are behind NAT cannot be established - receive direct incoming connections in regular manner is not possible.
+In those cases a distributed hash-table for service information storage is used, similar to rendezvous-point principle other nodes will help you to connect to the network.

 ## Managed by Finite State Machines

-BitDust project is developed on the principles of automata-based programming and [open project documentation](http://is.ifmo.ru/articles_en/).
+BitDust project is developed based on principles of automata-based programming and [open project documentation](http://is.ifmo.ru/articles_en/).
 This is a programming paradigm in which a program or its fragment is represented as a model of some finite state machine.

 <div class=fbcomments markdown="1">